wbond/vat_moss-python/overview.md

 I am not a tax lawyer.
 I am a software engineer and entreprenuer.
 Do not take tax advice from me.
-I provide no warranty or guarantee about this information, whether explicit or implies.
+I provide no warranty or guarantee about this information, whether explicit or implied.
 I am not responsible for any damages, liability or claims arising from or in connection with using the information or code I provide.